dancorl/felix-assiris/README.md

-# felix
+# FELIX-ASSIRIS
-Approximate emulator of Felix-C-256 computer jobs with an Assiris assembler.
+# Approximate emulator of Felix-C-256 computer jobs with an Assiris assembler.

 ## The Felix-C-256